allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

 * Unacceptable Conduct (U):
   * Members shall not
     * :heavy_exclamation_mark: turn in assignments late without a valid excuse.
+    * :heavy_exclamation_mark: Not working with your team's deadlines.

 ### Communication